aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/STDC_Malloc/README.md

-Malloc_FreeRTOS proof
+STDC_Malloc proof
 ==============

-This directory contains a memory safety proof for Malloc_FreeRTOS.
+This directory contains a memory safety proof for STDC_Malloc.

 To run the proof.
 -------------